 So indeed, Occupy Wall Street seems part of what Immanuel Wallerstein predicted in 1999, a time of profound transition, as the current capitalist system breaks down.
 What will follow is uncertain, with the potential for reformulation, or something worse, or something better.
 Human agency takes on heightened meaning: “it is precisely in periods of transition from one historical system to another one (whose nature we cannot know in advance) that human struggle takes on the most meaning” (The End of the World As We Know It, p.3).

-And so, Occupy Wall Street has probably done more to bring awareness to inequality than a whole bunch of Op-Eds and blogs.
+Occupy Wall Street has done more to bring awareness to inequality than a whole bunch of Op-Eds and blogs.

 Please visit Anthropology, Moral Optimism, and Capitalism: A Four-Field Manifesto.
 That’s the post developing on the themes and comments initially discussed here.